hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 Let me give you an example.

-My father’s friend lost a lot of money because his restaurant’s manager logged meagre sales and pocketed much of the profit.
+My father’s friend lost a lot of money because his restaurant’s manager logged meager sales and pocketed much of the profit.

 On hearing this, I started to think, what if every purchase got logged on its own, in a place inaccessible for everyone but the owner?